Signed in as:

 Throughout the gathering, we also share simple acts of care, such as assisting with meal preparation, serving, washing dishes, and gentle clean up.
 At the close of the gathering, guests are asked to gather their linens and tidy their sleeping space so we may close the home together.
 These acts are not chores.
 They are expressions of relationship, a way of tending to one another and to the land that holds us.
 Through shared responsibility, we sustain a gathering rooted in culture, community, nourishment, and love.

-All sleeping arrangements for this retreat are shared.
+All bedrooms are shared, each person will have their own bed.
+If you are traveling with a companion, we can place you in a private room with a King or Queen option.
 We gather in community, and the way we sleep reflects that spirit of togetherness, care, and reciprocity.
-Casa Salcido has four bedrooms available, along with several additional spaces that can be made comfortable for rest.
+Casa Salcido has four bedrooms, 4 bathrooms available, along with several additional spaces that can be made comfortable for rest and privacy.

 All bedding, linens, pillows, and warm coverings will be provided.
 What matters most is that everyone has a place to land, to rest, and to be held by the space.
 We will work together to make sure sleeping arrangements honor comfort, consent, and community care.